 By the end of the 1970-71 academic year, the Program has a total of twenty-eight concentrators and six graduate students.
 One year later, three postdoctoral fellows, funded by the National Endowment for the Humanities, came to study under the auspices of the Program.
 Furthermore with the stellar appointments of John Jemmott, Toni Morrison, Cornel West, and Nell Painter, the Program took on a new life.
 The period of the early to mid-nineties was a critical watershed era for the Program.
 A host of highly visible, influential scholars such as Arnold Rampersad, Wahneema Lubiano, Kevin Gaines, Carol Swain, and later Gina Dent, Claudia Tate, and Donna Jones were hired.
 Under the direction of Cornel West (1988-94), Arnold Rampersad (1994-97), and Nell Painter (acting director in 1990-91 and director from 1997-2000).

-The Center for African American Studies (Fall 2006 – Spring 2015)
+The Center for African American Studies

 In 2005, President Shirley Tilghman convened an Ad Hoc Committee to reflect on the future of African American Studies at Princeton.
 The committee was chaired by Kwame Anthony Appiah.
 Drawing on the recommendations of the 1987 Self-Study, Professor Painter’s recommendations, and Professor Smith’s stewardship, the committee recommended in 2006 the formation of the Center for African American Studies (CAAS), with Professor Smith as founding chair.
 In 2009, Eddie Glaude was appointed chair.
 Tera Hunter has since succeeded Daphne Brooks as director of undergraduate studies.

-The Department of African American Studies (Fall 2015 – Today)
+The Department of African American Studies